How to Merge PDF Files on Mac with Movavi PDF Editor

 Step 2.
 Upload a PDF

-To upload a PDF document into the program, click Open File at the top of the program window and specify the file that you want to import.
+To upload a PDF document into the program, click Open File in the middle of the program window and specify the file that you want to import.

 Step 3.
 Import Images into Your Document

 To place an image in the PDF document, use the Edit Objects mode and the Add Image button.
 To add images as separate pages, go to the page management mode and click Append Files in the right-hand menu.
 The new object can be moved to any position in the document by dragging and dropping it to the desired location.

 Step 4.
 Save the File

 Save the file using the Save or Save As commands from the menu bar.